zilexa/Homeserver/README.md

 * Pretty dashboards to monitor your server _**Grafana, Prometheus**_ - Not necessary, but handy and with notifications.
 * Your own homepage to quickly access each service in a single webpage _**Organzir**_ See preview here.  \

-For more details per app, [see here](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md).
+For more details per service, [see here](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md).

 ***
 &nbsp;